Howard Abbott

 Howard T. Abbott (February 11, 1867 - October 5, 1939) was an American football player, lawyer and judge.
 He played college football and was the starting quarterback for both the University of Minnesota in 1886 and the University of Michigan in 1889.
 He was also the captain of the first Minnesota Golden Gophers football team in 1886.
 He was a lawyer in Duluth, Minnesota, starting in 1891 and later became a judge.

-Early years
+Early life

 Abbott was born in Washington, D.C. in 1867, the son of Asa T. and Fannie B. (Cross) Abbott.
 Starting at age eight, Abbott attended Army schools, as his father was serving in the military.
 In 1879, he moved with his family to Minneapolis where he attended public schools.

 College career

 Minnesota

 In 1886, Abbott enrolled at the University of Minnesota where he studied for three years.
 While he was a student at Minnesota, he was the captain and quarterback of the first Minnesota Golden Gophers football team in 1886.